Berryy2/Machine-Learning-Models/README.md

 ---

-## 🧩 Project Philosophy
+## 🧩 Why make a code given in a Library?

-> 🧮 “Understanding Machine Learning starts with coding the math yourself.”
+ “Understanding Machine Learning starts with coding the math yourself.”

 Each model in this repository: